 The sperm and the egg are different from any other cell.
 Each sperm and each egg cell contain half the number of chromosomes as somatic cells.
-In women, the egg cell contains 22 chromosomes plus an X chromosome, and in men, the sperm cell contains 22 chromosomes plus one X or Y chromosome (since the XY pair that identifies a male divides during the process of division of the sex cells).

-At the moment of fertilization, the 23 chromosomes from each parent combine, and the genetic heritage of the mother and the father is fused into a new human person.
+In women, the egg cell contains 22 chromosomes plus an X chromosome, and in men, the sperm cell contains 22 chromosomes plus one X or Y chromosome (since the XY pair that identifies a male divides during the process of division of the sex cells). ''' 22 chromosomes + 1 chromosome X or Y depending on the sperm that fertilizes the egg. ''' At the moment of fertilization, the 23 chromosomes from each parent combine, and the genetic heritage of the mother and the father is fused into a new human person.
 The sex of the child is determined at the moment of conception, from the formation of the first cell.
 All cells of this new human being, throughout his life, will have the same genetic makeup as the first cell created by the fusion of the parents' gametes at fertilization.
 Every newly created life is unique and irreplaceable.

-What is the difference between sex and gender?
+Frequently asked questions What is the difference between sex and gender?